Post-unification Italian brigandage: Historiography

 There is a thesis that the brigandage in southern Italy was a popular revolt against Italian unification and the House of Savoy, but after 1865–1870 the brigandage movement was never followed by any anti-Savoy or anti-unification movement.
 Many southern Italians held high positions in the new Italian government, such as the 11th Prime Minister of Italy Francesco Crispi.

 Italians from southern Italy would also go on to play a key role in the ultra-nationalist Fascist movement, most notably the so-called 'philosopher of Fascism' Giovanni Gentile.
-The thesis that southern Italy was hostile to Savoy after the unification also doesn't explain the fact that in the referendum on 2 June 1946, about the creation of the Italian Republic, the south voted overwhelmingly for the Savoy monarchy, while the north voted for a republic, and from 1946 to 1972 the monarchist parties (which merged into the Italian Democratic Party of Monarchist Unity) were especially strong in the south and in Naples (a city in which nearly 80% supported the Savoy monarchy).
+The thesis that southern Italy was hostile to Savoy after the unification also does not explain the fact that in the referendum on 2 June 1946, about the creation of the Italian Republic, the south voted overwhelmingly for the Savoy monarchy, while the north voted for a republic, and from 1946 to 1972 the monarchist parties (which merged into the Italian Democratic Party of Monarchist Unity) were especially strong in the south and in Naples (a city in which nearly 80% supported the Savoy monarchy).